ramuit44/galactusWeatherWidgetFactory/README.md

 * Since there wasn't much styling, I haven't used any OOCSS styling principles with CSS Preprocessors like SAAS (Let me know if you require that :) - can do that as well) and css in the APP is plain simple css.

 * Ideally the directive file 'galactus-weather-widget-directive' should have been splitted into different directives.js files. filters.js file and service.js file.
 Since content is minimal I'm having it in single location.
 Same with the specs , having all the specs in a single location 'main.js'.

+* $window.navigator.geolocation.getCurrentPosition is quite an irritating service.
+The asynch call doesn't have any timeout its infnite.
+Had to struggle to get the reponse from it by adding different options to the service call .
+Thanks to my fellow warriors in stackoverflow.